 Automated Valet Parking

-In the Automated Valet Parking (AVP) use case, the driver is able to leave the car at some predefined drop off location and is able to retrieve it once he/she needs it back.
-All the operation of parking, manoeuvring of the car in the parking area (inside or outside), retrieving and possibly other additional services, such as fuelling or recharging or cleaning, will be managed by the parking management system.
+In the Automated Valet Parking (AVP) use case, the driver is able to leave the car at some predefined drop-off location and is able to retrieve it once he/she needs it back.
+The operations of parking and manoeuvring the car in the parking area (inside or outside), retrieving it, and possibly other additional services, such as fueling, recharging or cleaning, will be managed by the parking management system.

 The AVP use case will be deployed and evaluated in the AUTOPILOT pilot sites in Brainport, Tampere, and Vigo.

-In the Highway Pilot use case, a cloud service merges the sensors measurements from different IoT devices in order to locate and characterize road hazards .
-The goal is then to provide following vehicles with meaningful warnings and adequate driving recommendations to manage the hazards in a safer or more pleasant way.
-Built upon collective learning of IoTs, this 6th Sense Anticipation mechanism aims at replicating people driving experience and road awareness into autonomous vehicles.
+In the Highway Pilot use case, a cloud service merges the sensors' measurements from different IoT devices in order to locate and characterize road hazards.
+The goal is then to provide the following vehicles with meaningful warnings and adequate driving recommendations to manage the hazards in a safer or more pleasant way.

 The Highway Pilot will be exploited at the AUTOPILOT pilot sites in Brainport and Livorno.